How to Upload Your Website (in 6 Easy Steps)

 6. Check If the Website Works

-Once the website files are uploaded, it’s time for a final check!
+Once you complete your upload, it’s time for a final check!

-If your domain name is already pointed to your web host, enter the domain name into your browser and see if it directs you to your website.
+If your domain name is registered and already pointed to your web host, enter the domain name into your browser and see if it directs you to your website.

 Keep in mind that DNS changes can take up to 48 hours to fully propagate worldwide.
 As such, if you just pointed your domain to the web host’s name servers, you might need to wait for a while.